 Being a housewife in the 21st century puts you in a controversial position.
-Many people believe women who are housewives are nurturing their families, making homes and building up society.
+Many people believe housewives are nurturing their families, making homes and building up society.
 Others are convinced housewives are old fashioned and outdated, responsible for thwarting the efforts of women who work outside the home and insulting the memory of those who worked so hard to obtain equal rights for women.

 What does it really mean – being a housewife in the 21st century?
-Frankly, it’s almost easier to approach it from the angle of what we are not.

 Housewives in the 21st century are not ‘typical’

-We are not bored – or boring
+We are not bored – or boring – nor are we uneducated

 We are not anti-feminist

-We are not looking down on women who work outside the home
+We are NOT looking down on women who work outside the home

 Being a housewife in the 21st century doesn’t mean that we think every woman should be one.
 Not every woman wants to be a housewife nor should they be.
 We know that there is no proof that children raised by stay at home moms are any happier or well adjusted than those raised by women who work outside the home – or vice versa.
 We don’t think we are looking after our homes or our families better than anyone else.
 We respect every woman’s right to choose her career, be it outside the home or within it.

-We are not kept women
+We are not all kept women

 Many of us contribute to the family finances either through savings we have built up in earlier years or via working part time at home.
 We bring value to our homes by the tasks that we perform.
 Ever priced up hiring a nanny, personal assistant, housekeeper and accountant?
 Enough said.